CCI-Tools/cate/docs/source/architecture.rst

-This paragraph summarizes the flow of requests from perspective of Cate WebUI.
+This paragraph summarizes the flow of requests through above components from a perspective of Cate WebUI.
 When a user submits username and password in Cate WebUI (or even Cate Desktop), Keycloak or authentication component of CateHub authenticates the credentials and returns access token that permits further requests to CateHub.
 Cate WebUI makes request to REST API of CateHUB to spawn a WebAPI service with resources.
 The spawner component of CateHub facilitates this request to Kubernetes.
 Upon success, Hub component of CateHub makes changes to the proxy component to reverse proxy all the requests on `</user/username>` to the pod.

-The schematic illustrates interaction of various components of Cate SaaS deployment.
+The schematic illustrates the simplified interaction of various components of Cate SaaS deployment.

 In future this deployment may be extended with a additional component, Dask Cluster, to provide additional computational